 Like a broken man who lost himself by losing his mind and ability to make informed decisions, the four of cups takes the Querent on a downward spiral of depression and dark thoughts that might lead to self-harm or worse.
 This is definitely a serious warning sign that should not be taken lightly by the tarot reader, especially if the Querent seems particularly weak or prone to outside influence during the session.
 As always, other cards in the tarot spread used for the reading should provide some insight about the nature of this depression, and hopefully offer some advice on what could be done to make your everyday life better.

-Reversed: Deeper depression, Self-harm, suicidal tendencies.
+Reversed: Deeper depression, Self-harm, and suicidal tendencies.